element-hq/element-web/README.md

 that `npm start` builds debug versions of the the javascript and CSS, which are much larger than the production versions build by the `npm run build` commands.

+IMPORTANT: If you customise components in your application (and hence require react from your app) you must be sure to:

+1. Make your app depend on react directly
+2. If you `npm link` matrix-react-sdk, manually remove the 'react' directory from matrix-react-sdk's `node_modules` folder, otherwise browserify will pull in both copies of react which causes the app to break.